About Puget Sound Fire

 Puget Sound Fire is governed by the Puget Sound Fire Governance Board and the Maple Valley Fire Commissioners Board.
-The Governance Board is comprised of six voting members and three non-voting members.
-Three members of the board are appointed from the Kent City Council, three from the Board of Commissioners for Fire District 37, one non-voting member from the Covington City Council, one non-voting member from the SeaTac City Council, and one non-voting member from the King County Fire District #43 Board of Commissioners.
+The Governance Board is comprised of six voting members and four non-voting members.
+Three members of the board are appointed from the Kent City Council, three from the Board of Commissioners for Fire District 37, one non-voting member from the Covington City Council, one non-voting member from the SeaTac City Council, one non-voting member from the Tukwila City Council, and one non-voting member from the King County Fire District #43 Board of Commissioners.

-The Maple Valley Fire Commissioners Board is comprised of the 5 Maple Valley Fire Commissioners.
-The Commissioners Board is responsible for oversight of the Contract for Services between Maple Valley and Puget Sound Fire.
+The Maple Valley Board of Fire Commissioners is comprised of the five Maple Valley Fire Commissioners.
+The Board of Fire Commissioners is responsible for oversight of the Contract for Services between Maple Valley and Puget Sound Fire.

-Both the Puget Sound Fire Governance Board and the Maple Valley Fire Commissioners Board have the responsibility to oversee budget and policy decisions and to ensure that the department is successful in its mission of protecting our communities.
+Both the Puget Sound Fire Governance Board and the Maple Valley Board of Fire Commissioners have the responsibility to oversee budget and policy decisions and to ensure that the department is successful in its mission of protecting our communities.

 Puget Sound Fire uses a voter-approved, two-part funding method comprised of property taxes and a fire benefit charge (FBC) to fund the fire department.
 The FBC is a fee that is based on the benefit of having emergency services.
 It is not a per call charge and is not based on property value.